tkestack/tapp/doc/tutorial.md

 * Rolling update

   Create a new template in `spec.templatePool` and specify template to pod using `spec.templates`, or update existing template in `spec.templatePool`.
 And use `Spec.UpdateStrategy.Template` to specify the rolling update template, add `Spec.UpdateStrategy.MaxUnavailable` to specify max unavailable pods(default: 1).
+The `Spec.UpdateStrategy.MaxUnavailable` can be a number like 1 or a percentage string like "50%".

   ```yaml
   $ # edit tapp.yaml, update pod 1 to use template test2.